 - Janka hardness rating: 1,010

 You’ll want to take all these factors into consideration when you choose the hardwood flooring for your home.
-Read on to learn more about the detailed pros and cons of American black walnut flooring.
+Read on to learn more about the detailed pros and cons of this flooring option.

 The tight grain of American black walnut wood flooring also gives it a uniform look; there’s usually little hassle in finding pieces that line up well together to create a cohesive appearance.
 However, the uniform grain doesn’t make it look overly sleek or modern.
 In fact, the variations of light and dark in the grain of the wood gives it a more rustic appearance, which makes it better suited to more traditional décor.